 When done right, you can use this as an opportunity to showcase your property management business less overtly while still giving good content.
-These are usually found "below the fold,” or as you scroll down the homepage, so the customer remains engaged.
+These are usually found "below the fold" or as you scroll down the homepage so the customer remains engaged.

 Show off the beautiful homes you manage, the neighborhoods, or a feature distinctive to your area.

-- The homepage visuals can be a grand still shot, revolving stills, or a short video if you can keep the page load time reasonable.
+Use a grand still shot, revolving stills, or a short video if you can keep the page load time reasonable.

 Use your visual content to move the user through your brand story and to the action you would like them to take.

 Don't forget: all images on your website should have alt-image tags — even icons.
 This helps users using a screen reader take in the full content of your site.
 It also signals to Google that you care about user experience.

 Benefits and Features

 Most users aren't going to scroll past the fold, but that doesn't mean you should neglect homepage content.
-Users that do scroll are looking for information.
-Plus, content helps your SEO.
-Having a benefits and features section is one way to use relevant content.
+Users who scroll are looking for information.
+Plus, content helps your SEO (search engine optimization).

 Think of a benefit of property management as a "Why Use 'X' Property Management" question.
 A feature of property management, by contrast, is answered with a "With 'X' Property Management, You'll Receive ____" statement.

 With 'X' Property Management, you can earn income while spending time with your family!

-- Are you stressed out by calls from your tenants?
+Are you stressed out by calls from your tenants?
 Let us take over.

-A feature of property management would be more like:
+However, a "feature" of property management would be more like:

 Professional Marketing That Keeps Your Home Occupied

-- Ready-to-Go Rental Applications and Lease Forms
+Ready-to-Go Rental Applications and Lease Forms

 Don't be afraid to add visuals to these to make them pop!